Hercule Poirot's Christmas: Plot summary

-A cable comes from South Africa reporting that the son of Simeon’s partner was dead; Stephen Farr admits his name is Stephen Grant, and he is in England to meet his father, from Simeon's last trip to South Africa, five years after his marriage in England.
-After that, Pilar reveals the story of the death of the real Pilar as the two crossed Spain during its civil war, and her own plan to arrive in England in her stead.
+A cable comes from South Africa reporting that the son of Simeon's partner was dead; Stephen Farr admits his name is Stephen Grant, and he is in England to meet his father, from Simeon's last trip to South Africa, five years after his marriage in England.
+After that, Pilar also reveals she is an impostor: the real Pilar was killed by a bomb as the two crossed Spain during its civil war, and she decided to go to England in the other woman's place as an adventure.
+Being offered the share of the will went too far, hence her refusal.
 With this knowledge, Sugden tries to blame the murder on Pilar.

 Then Poirot takes over and explains the crime.
 Poirot reveals that Sugden was another illegitimate child of Simeon, from an affair with a local girl.
 Simeon had paid her off and left her, but Sugden came to resent the abandonment.
-He had planned his revenge carefully and murdered Simeon hours before setting off the furniture collapse.
+He had planned his revenge carefully and murdered Simeon hours before.
+He then arranged multiple pieces of furniture and other items so they would collapse when pulled with a string from outside the house, along with a carnival toy that would produce a screaming sound when popped—the bit of rubber that Pilar found.
+This would make it sound as though the murder had just happened.
 Poirot deduced the relationship between Simeon and Sugden by noticing the shared mannerisms of Harry, Stephen, and Sugden, and also by placing a fake mustache on a portrait of a young Simeon and noting the resemblance to Sugden.

 David is relieved of his years of anger toward his father for mistreating his mother.
-Stephen takes Pilar, now Conchita Lopez, to South Africa, to marry her.
+Stephen takes Pilar, actually Conchita Lopez, to South Africa, to marry her.
 Lydia will invite them to a proper English Christmas.
 Alfred and Lydia plan to sell off their old house to forget about the horrible murder.
 Alfred offers his legitimate brother David his mother's furniture, but David politely refuses.
 Harry, David, and George depart one by one.
 Alfred and Lydia are a little sorry to leave Lydia's miniature gardens created in stone sinks.
 Lydia plans another miniature garden she will make in the future.
 Alfred wholeheartedly thanks his wife for serving him, but Lydia says that it was her duty as a wife.